mblackwellgca/horiseon-code-refractor/README.md

 # horizon-code-refractor
-refactor an existing site to make it more accessible
+refactoring an existing site to make it more accessible